akki1306/ds_and_algorithms/README.md

 # ds_and_algorithms
 Problem solving

-## Repository containing solutions(in Java) to select problems in Data structures and Algorithms in the following broad areas:
+## Repository containing solutions(in Java) to select problems using Data structures and Algorithms in the following broad areas:
 1. Arrays & Vectors
 2. String problems
 3. Slinding Window